zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 * ***Candour*** in bi-directional dialog with project teams over their expectations for co-operating with other teams
 * ***Simplification*** of ongoing operational support team processes

+The documents in this github repository are worked examples of how to implement CDC components in heterogeneous environments and configure them to work together.
+The magic sauce in a successful CDC project is finding a way to streamline the operational support processes for efficient devops after the initial deployment.